BREAKING!!! Suppressor Freedom Law Removing ATF & NFA Restrictions Moves Forward!

 Frequently Asked Questions

-The federal district court dismissed the case for lack of standing.
-The judge ruled that the plaintiffs had not demonstrated a concrete injury in fact, as they had not attempted to register suppressors or faced specific threats of prosecution, deeming their fears speculative.
+A federal district court judge initially dismissed the Paxton v.
+Richardson case for lack of legal standing.
+The judge ruled that the plaintiffs had not demonstrated a concrete 'injury in fact' as required by law, finding their fears of prosecution speculative.

 More 2nd Amendment & Law Videos You Might Like